moisesjbc/librigilo/README.md

 - `output-filepath`: Path for the generated PDF or Epub book.
 - `book-style` (only useful for PDF books): when True, Pandoc is told to generate the book with the "documentclass=book" value.
 Among other effects, this causes "left" or "right" pages to have a different style.
 - `chapters-files`: regular expression specifying the location of the chapters files.
-- `epilogue-file`: path to the file to be appended at the end of the book.
+- `epilogue-files`: path to the file to be appended at the end of the book.
 - `preamble-sections`: defines a list of sections in the README.md file to be included in the book before the chapters.